 Forehand's U.S. teammates Troy Podmilsak and Konnor Ralph barely made the 12-skier cut in 10th (174.00) and 12th (171.75), despite putting down incredible combos of their own.

-Austria's Matej Svancer posted the second-best score of 182.25, followed by Norwegians Birk Ruud and Tormod Frostad in 3rd (181.00) and 4th (180.25).
-Ruud, who won gold is slopestyle last week and is defending champion in big air, opted to skip his final run.
+Austria's Matej Svancer posted the second-best overall score (182.25), followed by Norwegians Birk Ruud and Tormod Frostad in 3rd (181.00) and 4th (180.25).
+Ruud, who won gold in slopestyle last week and is the defending champion in big air, opted to skip his final run.

 "It was a really good qualifier," Ruud said.
 "I expect [the final] to be a tough battle.
 In the top section there's going to be a lot of big tricks.
 The plan is to just try to enjoy it, put down my best tricks.
 That's all I can do."